How to create a happier workforce

 Access the complete Workplace Happiness Index Report here.

-Source: Research conducted for SEEK by Nature, between April and June 2024 via an online survey.
-Responses were gathered from over 1,000 individuals currently in the workforce (either employed or looking for work), aged 18-64, and living in New Zealand.
+Source: Research conducted for SEEK by Nature, between July and September 2025 via an online survey.
+Responses were gathered from over 1,000 working age New Zealanders.